Despite defense-side charges, Boeing reports smaller loss than expected

 The company lost $149 million in the quarter, down from a profit of $160 million in last year’s second quarter, which was the last time Boeing showed a profit.

-In the defense and space division, Boeing wrote off a total of $514 million on three programs: the Starliner spacecraft designed to transport crew to the International Space Station, the Air Force T-7A jet fighter trainer and the MQ-25 aerial refueling drone for the Navy.
+In the defense and space division, which had the weakest performance, Boeing wrote off a total of $514 million on three programs: the Starliner spacecraft designed to transport crew to the International Space Station, the Air Force T-7A jet fighter trainer and the MQ-25 aerial refueling drone for the Navy.

 The Commercial Airplanes division lost $383 million as Boeing continues to slog through fixes on stored 737 MAXs and 787 Dreamliners.

-Only the services division made money.
+Only the services division made money on the strong demand for aftermarket product support.

 The good news for Wall Street was that free cash flow — cash generated minus cash spent on equipment — came in at $2.6 billion, far ahead of expectations, thanks to those advance payments for big orders placed by Air India, Ryanair, and two Saudi state airlines.